laipuran/OverTop/ReadMe.md

 ### 0. Main Window
 - The Main color of the window will change when the System Glass Brush changes
 - Tab to hide MainWindow
+- Close Main Window to close all the floatings closed
 ### 1. Create Floating Windows
 ### Control Panel
 - Can create the two kinds of floating windows below